 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

 In Pennsylvania, youth in juvenile court have the right to counsel at all stages of any proceedings, and if they cannot afford counsel, the court will appoint counsel.
 42 Pa.
-Cons.
+Stat. and Cons.
 Stat.
-Ann. §§ 6337- 6337.1.
+Ann. §§ 6337-6337.1(b).
 “If a juvenile appears at any [delinquency] hearing without counsel, the court shall appoint counsel for the juvenile prior to the commencement of the hearing.”
 Pa.
 R. Juv.
 Ct.
 P. 151.
 If a juvenile is given a summons to appear in court, the summons must inform the juvenile of his or her right to counsel, and the right to assigned counsel where the juvenile is indigent.
 Pa.
 R. Juv.
 Ct.
 P. 124.
-[However, note that Pennsylvania presumes indigence (42 Pa.
-Cons.
-Stat.
-Ann. § 6337.1), so this Rule may no longer be accurate.]

 Once appointed, an attorney is to represent a child “until final judgment, including any proceeding upon direct appeal and dispositional review, unless permitted to withdraw….”
 Pa.
 R. Juv.
 Ct.
 P. 150(B).
-Juveniles have the right to counsel (and have counsel appointed automatically) at the following stages:
+Juveniles explicitly have the right to counsel at the following stages:

-- Disposition hearing, the juvenile must be informed of the right to counsel to prepare post-dispositional motions and appeal(s).
+- Disposition hearings (the juvenile must be informed of “the right to counsel to prepare post-dispositional motions and appeal”).
 Pa.
 R. Juv.
 Ct.
 P. 512(C)(4).

 Determination of Indigence

 Pennsylvania presumes that all children in delinquency cases are indigent.
 42 Pa.
-Cons.
+Stat. and Cons.
 Stat.
-Ann. § 6337.1.
-The presumption that a child is indigent may be rebutted if the court determines that the child has the financial resources to retain counsel of his choice at his own expense.
-The court may not consider the financial resources of the child’s parent, guardian or custodian when determining whether the child can afford to retain counsel of his choice.
+Ann. § 6337.1(b).
+This presumption can be rebutted if the court determines that “the child has the financial resources to retain counsel of his choice at his own expense,” and the court cannot consider financial resources of the child’s parent, guardian, or custodian in that determination.
 42 Pa.
-Cons.
+Stat. and Cons.
 Stat.
-Ann. § 6337.1(b)(1.
+Ann. § 6337.1(b)(1).